thekb/system-design/building-blocks/websockets.md

     * Yes
     Can we group the peers and is the connection exclusive for the group ?
-        * No, Example chat service which uses the same connection for all the operations.
+        * **No**, Example chat service which uses the same connection for all the operations.
             * Depending on the durability requirements use Redis or Kafka

-        * Yes, one websocket connection per document in a collaborative document editing.
+        * **Yes**, Example one websocket connection per document in a collaborative document editing.
             * Place all the connections on the same server
             * Have limits on the number of peers per entity to bound the problem